GSA/ficam-access/pages/PACS-guide.md

 *	Secure Controllers (Core Component)

 The Secure Controller is located within a secure area.
 It communicates with multiple PIV Card readers (for 1, 2 or 3 factor authentication), door actuators/PACS Infrastructure Controller (i.e., door controller), and the Head End System.
-The Secure Controller receives information about the PIV Card-holder from the PIV Card reader.
-Once the cardholder is identified, the Secure Controller sends the card identifier information to the PACS infrastructure controller/panel (located in a non-secure area) which it uses to make access control decisions, such as to release the door locking mechanism to allow a PIV Card-holder access to a facility.
-The Secure Controller communicates to the Head End System to receive changes in the PIV Card-holder access permissions to obtain updated information.
+The Secure Controller receives information about the PIV Cardholder from the PIV Card reader.
+Once the cardholder is identified, the Secure Controller sends the card identifier information to the PACS infrastructure controller/panel (located in a non-secure area) which it uses to make access control decisions, such as to release the door locking mechanism to allow a PIV Cardholder access to a facility.
+The Secure Controller communicates to the Head End System to receive changes in the PIV Cardholder access permissions to obtain updated information.

 *	PKI validation software (Core Component)